 This medium base bulb is specifically designed for use in accent and display lighting.

 The A19 sized base of this light bulb makes it an ideal fit for many different lighting fixtures.

-Since this not is a white light source (there is a filter on the glass) there is no correlated color temperature associated with this bulb and it is not possilbe to calculate the lumen count.
+A: Since this not is a white light source (there is a filter on the glass) there is no correlated color temperature associated with this bulb and it is not possilbe to calculate the lumen count.
 It will have similar light output to a standard 60w incandescent bulb, although it will be slightly less bright due to the colored filter in the glass.

-Yes it is good to provide supplemental light indoors for plant growth and also make them look good
+A: Yes it is good to provide supplemental light indoors for plant growth and also make them look good

-When used primarily during the fall and winter months, these grow bulbs have lasted for my indoor plants on average of about 4-6 months (more if not shaken).
+A: When used primarily during the fall and winter months, these grow bulbs have lasted for my indoor plants on average of about 4-6 months (more if not shaken).
 My plants require 24/7 lighting.
 I hope this helps!

 A: Months.
 It is worth every penny .

 A: Months of steady use.
 Worth the money!